SunnySuite/Sunny.jl/docs/src/library.md

 ## Plotting

-To reduce package load times, certain plotting functions are only available when the user explicitly executes "`using GLMakie`".
+To reduce package load times, certain plotting functions are only available when the user explicitly loads Makie, e.g., with `using GLMakie` or `using WGLMakie`.